Kneedeep2005/UETC/observational_constraints/geometric_constraints/clifford_tori.md

 Its purpose is to clarify **what kinds of toroidal geometries are known to be stable and minimal** in well-defined mathematical settings, thereby informing structural interpretations elsewhere in the framework.

 Further mathematical development or physical specialization is deferred until observational motivation warrants it.

+In UETC, Clifford tori are not used to assert a universal scaling law or a fixed geometric realization.
+Instead, they provide a reference framework for understanding how closed-loop toroidal systems naturally admit distinct inner and outer effective area boundaries.

+The utility of this geometry lies in clarifying how different physical regimes may select their own characteristic scales.
+Each system defines an effective toroidal domain whose size and thickness are determined observationally, not imposed a priori.
+The Clifford torus serves as a clean geometric analogue that illustrates how area scaling can remain proportional to a squared length scale while accommodating layered or shell-like structure.

+Under this view, scaling relations are developed on a case-by-case basis.
+The geometry constrains how scaling behaves once an effective domain is identified, without fixing the absolute scale or requiring a single global description.